Do Spiders Hibernate?

 Spiders are Cold-Blooded

 There are dozens of different spider species living in Washington and Oregon.
 Spiders are considered cold-blooded creatures.
-This means that unlike mammals, spiders do not have warm blood coursing through their bodies.
+This means that, unlike mammals, spiders do not have warm blood coursing through their bodies.
 As a result, they are able to easily adjust to the cold temperatures.

 Spider Antifreeze?

 Spiders also have a substance within their bodies that acts like a type of natural antifreeze.
 Spiders residing outside build up this antifreeze-like substance in their bodies over time and in anticipation of changes in weather.
-The typical spider, including the species in Washington and Oregon, are able to survive in very low temperatures.
+The typical spiders, including the species in Washington and Oregon, are able to survive in very low temperatures.

 Generally speaking, spiders in the Pacific Northwest are able to readily survive outside in temperatures as low as -5 degrees Fahrenheit.
 Wintertime temperatures in this part of the United States average between 30 to 40 degrees Fahrenheit at their worst.